Deepam-Rai/Notes/Graph_Theory/Definitions.md

 	E $\subseteq V\times V$ , an ordered two element subset.

 #### Oriented Graph
-Digraph with no paralled edges.
+Digraph with no parallel edges.

 ### Pseudograph
 Where loops are allowed.